 Improvements to road safety are made in accordance with a Government resolution from 2012 and the Transport Policy Report (2012).

-The Ministry of Transport and Communications cooperates with other ministries in combating drunken driving and in developing traffic control.
+The Ministry of Transport and Communications co-operates with other ministries in combating drink driving and improving traffic control.

-Road safety work makes use of information and communications technology via in-vehicle applications, electronic traffic management, and road condition information, for example.
+Road safety work utilises information and communications technologies in, for example, in-vehicle applications, electronic traffic management and road condition information.

-The key players in the field of road safety within the Ministry's branch of government are the Finnish Transport Agency, Finnish Transport Safety Agency, and Liikenneturva - the central organisation for Finnish traffic safety work.
+The key players in the field of road safety within the Ministry's administrative branch are the Finnish Transport Agency, Finnish Transport Safety Agency, and Liikenneturva (the central organisation for Finnish traffic safety).

 3. Traffic rules and regulations

 In developing traffic rules and regulations, the wide variety of vehicles and means of transport are taken into account.
 Attention is also given to the needs of different age groups and special-needs groups, such as people with restricted mobility.